 The Masters of Health Science in Occupational Therapy program is accredited by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
-The certificate of accreditation was awarded in August 2010, for a maximum time period of ten years.
+Certificate of accreditation was awarded in August 2010, for a maximum time period of ten years.
 The ACOTE identified 9 major strengths, with no suggestions, and there were no areas of noncompliance.
-The next re-accreditation is scheduled for 2020.
+In September of 2020, the Masters of Health Science in Occupational Therapy program in Augusta received another full 10-year accreditation.